Stroke or lakwa is a neurological condition with long term disability and serious complications resulting from the effects due to brain involvement.

 First and foremost, the hospital should be easily accessible to the patient in terms of the time taken to reach the emergency room.
 The emergency room should ideally have point of care for specific investigations as per the case history.

-The emergency room of the hospital should have an intensivist or a neurologist who can quickly identify a stroke patient.
+The emergency room of the hospital should have an intensivist or a neurologist who can quickly identify a brain stroke patient.
 The nursing staff of the hospital should be trained for assessment of the patients and grade the disability using the standard NIHSS stroke scale.

 After the initial contact in the emergency room, the hospital should have a facility for CT scan which helps classify the type of stroke.
 Since time is crucial, the process of getting a CT scan done and getting it read at the earliest is essential.
 Hence the hospital should have the radiology department working round the clock.
 The hospital should have facilities to ensure a quick transit of the patient to and from the radiology department.